The 20/20 Experience: Accolades

 The 20/20 Experience was ranked at number 11 on Billboards "15 Best Albums of 2013: Critics' Picks" list.
 Sputnikmusic staff ranked the album at number two on their year-end list.
-Drowned in Sound featured the album at 17 on their list of favorite albums of the year.
-For their "The 20 Best Albums of the 2010s (So Far)" published in January 2015, Billboard listed the album at number 14, commenting "Timberlake came back as a lovesick adult, bouncing old-school soul ideas off of his best bud Timbaland and writing a modern-day symphony for his beloved, Jessica Biel, that stretched for over an hour.
+Drowned in Sound featured the album at number 17 on its list of the year's favorite albums.
+For its list "The 20 Best Albums of the 2010s (So Far)", which it published in January 2015, Billboard listed the album at number 14, commenting: "Timberlake came back as a lovesick adult, bouncing old-school soul ideas off of his best bud Timbaland and writing a modern-day symphony for his beloved, Jessica Biel, that stretched for over an hour.
 We all grow up, but few do so as stylishly as JT."

 Awards

-The album, as part of the compilation The 20/20 Experience – The Complete Experience, was nominated for a Grammy Award in the category Best Pop Vocal Album.
+The album, as part of the compilation The 20/20 Experience – The Complete Experience, was nominated for Best Pop Vocal Album at the 56th Annual Grammy Awards.
 Additionally, "Mirrors" was nominated for Best Pop Solo Performance, "Suit & Tie" for Best Pop Duo/Group Performance and Best Music Video, and "Pusher Love Girl" for Best R&B Song, winning the latter two.
-The 20/20 Experience won Favorite Soul/R&B Album at the 2013 American Music Awards, Top Billboard 200 Album and Top R&B Album at the 2014 Billboard Music Awards, and Favorite Album at the 40th People's Choice Awards.
-Timberlake won four awards at the 2013 MTV Video Music Awards, including Video of the Year for "Mirrors".
+The 20/20 Experience won Favorite Soul/R&B Album at the American Music Awards of 2013, Top Billboard 200 Album and Top R&B Album at the 2014 Billboard Music Awards, and Favorite Album at the 40th People's Choice Awards.
+Timberlake won four awards at the 2013 MTV Video Music Awards, including Video of the Year for "Mirrors" and Best Direction for "Suit & Tie".

-It also received nominations for Favorite Pop/Rock Album at the American Music Awards, Album of the Year at the 2013 Soul Train Music Awards, Outstanding Album at the 2014 NAACP Image Award, and World's Best Album at the World Music Awards.
+The 20/20 Experience also received nominations for Favorite Pop/Rock Album at the American Music Awards, Album of the Year at the 2013 Soul Train Music Awards, and Outstanding Album at the 2014 NAACP Image Awards.